 - aptX high quality audio

 Of course the main reason to buy any in-ear product is for the overall sound quality.
-While some of Libratone's lower-price headphones don't quite cut the mustard in this regard, the Track Air+ genuinely sound phenomenal.
-With the tight fit the isolation is strong, the bass kicks harder than we've been getting from recent over-ears cans - which is hard to get right for in-ears, especially during movement - without the mids or highs getting lost.
+While some of Libratone's lower-price headphones don't quite cut the mustard in this regard, the Track Air+ genuinely sound phenomenal for this price point.
+With the tight fit the isolation is strong, the bass kicks harder than we've been getting from recent over-ears cans without the mids or highs getting lost.

 There are even sound profiles available in the app, should you wish to move out of neutral to either bass or treble enhancement.
 That's a great touch, although some more customisable equalisation could be useful.
 But in the sense of keeping things simple, it's easy to select between these three profiles without getting lost down a rabbit hole of overcomplexity.